Is it future or is it past?

 Twin Peaks: The Return // Parts 1 and 2 // Original Air Date May 21, 2017 // Written by Mark Frost and David Lynch // Directed by David Lynch

 It’s been over 25 real-world years since Cooper’s entry into the Black Lodge.
 During that two and a half decades, it seemed vanishingly unlikely that viewers would ever be permitted to return to Twin Peaks and learn the final destiny of the real Dale Cooper.
-(Not to mention that of Annie Blackburn, Audrey Horne, Benjamin Horne, Pete Martell, and other characters whose fates remained uncertain at the conclusion of “Beyond Life and Death.”)
-As the months and years passed, even the most ardent enthusiasts of Frost and Lynch’s creation were forced to acknowledge that the 30 episodes that had aired in 1990 - 1991 constituted the beginning, middle, and end of the story, however unsatisfying and disconcerting that end might be.
+(Not to mention that of Annie Blackburn, Audrey Horne, Benjamin Horne, Pete Martell, and other characters whose fates remained uncertain at the conclusion of Season 2's final episode.)
+As the months and years passed, even the most ardent enthusiasts of Frost and Lynch’s creation were forced to acknowledge that the 30 episodes that had aired in 1990 - 1991 constituted the beginning, middle, and end of the story, however unsatisfying and disconcerting the end might be.

 Now, as if by some dark and esoteric magic, Twin Peaks has returned, transforming the distorted message of Laura Palmer’s spirit (Sheryl Lee)—“I’ll see you again in 25 years”—into a prophecy fulfilled (more or less).
 Season 3, properly titled Twin Peaks: The Return, is an 18-part limited Showtime series, and every episode is directed by Lynch and co-written by Frost and Lynch.
 This stands in stark contrast to the original two seasons, which were a collaborative effort featuring a cavalcade of contributing writers and directors over the course of 30 episodes.
-(Only six of which were helmed by Lynch, in fact.)
+(In fact, only six of these were helmed by Lynch.)
 If the first four episodes that have aired to date are a reliable indication, The Return represents a unified (if frequently batshit) artistic vision.
 Showtime had reportedly given Frost and Lynch complete creative control to deliver the series they wanted, and that freedom is manifest on screen.

-Parts 1 and 2, released simultaneously as an unofficial two-hour opening chapter, signal that Twin Peaks: The Return is proximally concerned with the fate of Dale Cooper, in part by giving everything outside the FBI agent’s situation only short spurts of focused attention.
+Parts 1 and 2, released simultaneously as an unofficial two-hour opening chapter, signal that Twin Peaks: The Return is proximally concerned with the fate of Dale Cooper.
+They do this in part by giving everything outside the FBI agent’s situation only short spurts of focused attention.
 Although these episodes check in on several of the surviving denizens of Twin Peaks, Washington—among them psychiatrist Dr. Lawrence Jacoby (Russ Tamblyn), a promoted Deputy Chief Tommy 'Hawk' Hill (Michael Horse), sheriff’s receptionist Lucy Brennan (née Moran) (Kimmy Robertson), withdrawn widow Sarah Palmer (Grace Zabriskie), and an ailing Log Lady (the late Catherine Coulson, visibly weakened just prior to her 2015 death)—Lynch generally refrains from lingering too long on one character.
-Nor does he fill in the 25-year gap with the kind of excessive, soapy exposition that was commonplace in the original series.
+Nor does he fill in the 25-year gap with the kind of soapy exposition that was at times a feature of the original series.
 The first pair of episodes offer some tantalizing hints, of course.
 Shelly Johnson (Mädchen Amick), for example, kvetches about her daughter’s boyfriend to her friends over tequila shots at the old roadhouse, and later observes that the still-cool James Hurley (James Marshall) hasn’t been the same since his motorcycle accident.
 Such clues are sporadic, however, and just as often a quizzical opacity prevails.
 Pre-eminent among such sequences is Dr. Jacoby’s receipt of a delivery of... shovels?
 Lots of shovels.
-What exactly is the good doctor—still sporting those natty blue- and red-lensed glasses—up to in his distinctly non-Hawaiian-themed mountain refuge?
+It's impossible to say what exactly the good doctor—still sporting those natty blue- and red-lensed glasses—is up to in his distinctly non-Hawaiian-themed mountain refuge.
 If the original Twin Peaks taught viewers anything, it’s that explanations are not guaranteed, a lesson that’s only been reinforced by Lynch’s subsequent and increasingly unconventional feature films.

 Although Parts 1 and 2 provide some vital bridges to the past, the bulk of the series’ first two hours are spent far beyond the town of Twin Peaks, a contravention of expectations that is consistent with Lynch’s penchant for subversion and audience nose-tweaking.
 At times, The Return flirts with the form of a cut-up film, splicing together seemingly impenetrable (for the moment) scenes that reveal strange events unfolding in New York City, Las Vegas, and Buckhorn, South Dakota.
 These might be strands in the same sprawling plot, or they might not.
 With only a few episodes available at this point, it seems advisable to simply savor the droll humor, discombobulating weirdness, and skin-crawling horror of each segment, allowing them to collide and cohere in the imagination.
 (This, arguably, is the lesson of Mulholland Drive and Inland Empire: Not everything will be clarified, but everything has aesthetic, emotional, and thematic weight.)